kyeah/VizChat/README.md

 Rooms are essentially arrays of sprites stored on the main TCP server.
 Player spaces read these components through a subserver, then draw them on the screen.
 The player spaces then send events and keystates so that the subserver may update the components.

-Messages sent by players are shown to the players in the room and recorded in a chat log visible at the bottom of the screen.
+Messages sent by players are shown to the players in the room and are recorded in a chat log visible at the bottom of the screen.
-The chat network is implemented using a multicast UDP server forked off of each player space.
-They will send messages directly to each other.
+The chat network is implemented using a multicast UDP server forked off of each player space - messages are sent directly to other players.

 The avatars themselves can jump and interact with one another.
 Players can join the game by opening a player space on their computer.